 Contact the Office of Residence Life to schedule check-in and check-out times.
-At check-in, the tenant will receive a copy of the house key and a House Condition Report.
-The tenant is responsible for filling this out and returning it to the Office of Residence Life within one week of checking in.
-This report is used at check out, so it is very important for tenants to be thorough.
+At check-in, the tenant will receive a copy of the house key.
+A Residence Life staff member will walk through the home prior to check-in to determine the condition of the home.
+If residents notice damage or concerns, they should bring it up with Residence Life staff immediately.
 Tenants will not be allowed to check-in if their account has an outstanding balance.

 A deposit of $400 is required of each tenant to rent a house.
 Once the residents have checked out, the deposit is used to make repairs, or complete deep-cleaning, if necessary.
 Residents will receive the remainder of their deposit, minus any money needed for repairs and cleaning, after check-out.

 Tenants wishing to terminate their agreement early lose their deposit and are responsible for payment for the remainder of their agreement.

 Tenants whose agreement is terminated as a result of academic dismissal from the college or eviction forfeit their deposit and fee.
 Tenants whose agreement is terminated as a result of college disciplinary measures will forfeit their deposit and fee and may be financially responsible for the remainder of their rental amount.

 At times, another rental house may have an available bed for a student wishing to terminate his/her agreement.
 If a student moves to another rental house, that student loses his/her deposit.
 The student must sign a new agreement for his/her new house.